rantsandruse/pytorch_lstm_01intro/README.md

 ##  Foreword

 As I was teaching myself pytorch for applications in deep learning/NLP, I noticed that there are certainly no lacking of tutorials and examples.
-However, there's a consistent pattern of focusing more on the how's than why's.
+However, there's a consistent pattern of focusing more on the hows' than the whys'.
 But learning **the how's without understanding why's is very dangerous**, especially for deep learning:

-First of all, unlike experimental sciences where your experiments either succeed or fail, your first forays into deep learning may look like them succeed because the code "runs" and the result looks "reasonably good".
+Unlike experimental sciences where your experiments either succeed or fail, your first forays into deep learning may look like them succeed because the code "runs" and the result looks "reasonably good".
 But it could be suboptimal or worse still, incorrect.
-And it might be hard to pinpoint what went wrong, given the relatively low interpretability of deep learning models.
+And it might be hard to pinpoint what went wrong, given the relatively low interpretability of deep learning models and not knowing how to poke around as a novice.

-Second (but no less important), knowing the how's alone will let you practice deep learning, but won't help you understand deep learning and further iterate & innovate.
-In order to innovate on the existing methodologies (or at least apply them correctly), you need to dig a little (or a lot) deeper: Understand the theoretical and practical motivations.
+Besides, knowing the hows' alone will let you practice deep learning to a certain extent, but won't help you understand deep learning and further iterate & innovate.
+In order to build on the existing methodologies (or at least apply them correctly), you need to dig a little (or a lot) deeper: Understand the theoretical and practical motivations.
 Identify the alternatives.
 Evaluate the trade-offs.
 Grind over the shortfalls of your model and how you may improve them.
 Observe and summarize the research trends over time and think about what's next.

-Unfortunately, the burden of a) verify that your code/method is correct b) identify the best resource to further your learning falls on the bright-eyed, bushy-tailed students, who most likely have yet to develop the mindset of scientific skepticism or the intuition to discern noise from signal.
+Unfortunately, the burden of a) verify that your code/method is correct b) identify the best resource to further your learning falls on the bright-eyed, bushy-tailed students, who very likely have yet to develop the mindset of scientific skepticism or the intuition to discern noise from signal.

 So I developed this set of beginner to intermediate level tutorials, where I would provide examples you can run, AND